About Cirencester Open Air Pool

 Below is information on how we have made improvements in recent years to the facilities and some reflections on the history of the pool.
 Click on the titles to read them

-Cirencester Open Air Swimming Pool (COASP) provides Cirencester residents and visitors with an outdoor swimming experience in a unique setting, where they can enjoy swimming in heated ‘well-water’ relaxing on our patio area and enjoying refreshments in a beautiful location on the edge of Cirencester Park.
+Cirencester Open Air Swimming Pool (COASP) provides Cirencester residents and visitors with an outdoor swimming experience in a unique setting, where they can enjoy swimming in heated natural spring water, relaxing on our patio area and enjoying refreshments in a beautiful location on the edge of Cirencester Park.
 The Pool is open for 15 weeks every summer.
-COASP is a registered charity and has been managed by a volunteer committee since May 1973 when Cirencester Town Council was unable to continue its involvement and it was proposed that the Pool was closed.
+COASP is a registered charity and has been managed by a volunteer committee since May 1973, when Cirencester Town Council was unable to continue its involvement and it was proposed that the Pool was closed.
 The intervention of the local community saved our much-loved Pool from closure at a time when many outdoor pools in the UK were being shut down.

-- An extra entrance and exit with turnstile to help mange the flow of visitors on busy days arriving and leaving the pool site.
+- An extra entrance and exit with turnstile built to help mange the flow of visitors on busy days, arriving and leaving the pool site.

-- New patio to Riverside Walk side of pool.
+- New patio to Riverside Walk side of pool laid.

-- Purchase of photo voltaic panels and installation to assist with our considerable heating costs.
+- Purchase of photovoltaic (solar) panels and installation to assist with our considerable heating costs.

 - New patio to remainder of pool site, in the style of the recent upgrade to Riverside Walk area.

-- Demolition and removal of old changing rooms to rear of the site and development of this area.
+- Demolition of old changing rooms to rear of the site and development of this area.

 History of Cirencester Open Air Pool